Directed by David Semel

 - Team Spirit: Apparently involves steroid abuse and alteration of school grades.

-- We Will Meet Again: A heroic version with Buffy saying "This isn't over" when the coach forces her into the grotto at gunpoint.
+- We Will Meet Again: A heroic version with Buffy saying "This isn't over" when Coach Marin forces her into the grotto at gunpoint.